slab/nebulex_local_multilevel_adapter/README.md

 ## How it works

-`LocalDistributedAdapter` is different from `Nebulex.Adapters.Multilevel` in a couple of ways:
+`LocalMultilevelAdapter` is different from `Nebulex.Adapters.Multilevel` in a couple of ways:

 1. L1 is created automatically and uses `Nebulex.Adapters.Local` adapter
 2. Other levels must be global for nodes, meaning they behave like a shared